 Renting a car

-You do not need to buy a car to drive in Ireland.
-If you have a valid driving licence, you may be able to rent a car or a larger vehicle.
+If you have a valid driving licence, you can rent a car or a larger vehicle.

 Usually when hiring a car, you will be asked to show proof of identity (for example, your passport) and a credit card.
 You will also need to show your valid driving licence.
 Check with the rental company to see if you need more documentation, such as an international driver’s permit.

 Read all terms and conditions before reserving a rental car.
 For example, if you are under 25 or over 70, some age limits may apply.
-You should also reserve it as early as possible to ensure you get the car you want at a reasonable price.
+You should also reserve it as early as possible to make sure you get the car you want at a reasonable price.

 If you are dealing with a car hire broker (someone who will rent a car for you), make sure they are dealing with an appropriate car rental company.
-You should also check that you are not paying more in broker’s fees than you need to.
+Check that you are not paying more in broker’s fees than you need to.

 You will be asked to sign a rental contract when you pick up the car.
 Before you sign it, make sure you have read it and understand what your obligations are.
 For example, you may need to return the car with a full tank of fuel to avoid incurring extra charges.
 If you are unsure about anything, always ask your rental company to explain it to you.

 Sometimes you can be given a diagram of the car with exterior damage marked on it.
-You should check the car for any extra damage (not yet marked on the diagram) and make sure this is recorded before you drive away.
-You may be charged for any damage that is not marked on the diagram or damage report.
+Check the car for any extra damage (not yet marked on the diagram) and make sure this is recorded before you drive away.
+You can be charged for any damage that is not marked on the diagram or damage report.

 If you arrive at the car rental depot at night (when you cannot properly inspect the car), ask for a torch or flash light so that you can give the car a thorough check before you accept the vehicle.